ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 This document expands the ACE framework {{I-D.ietf-ace-oauth-authz}} to define the format of messages used to request, distribute and renew the keying material in a group communication scenario, e.g. based on multicast {{RFC7390}}{{I-D.dijk-core-groupcomm-bis}} or on publishing-subscribing {{I-D.ietf-core-coap-pubsub}}.
 The ACE framework is based on CBOR {{RFC7049}}, so CBOR is the format used in this specification.
 However, using JSON {{RFC7159}} instead of CBOR is possible, using the conversion method specified in Sections 4.1 and 4.2 of {{RFC7049}}.

 Profiles that use group communication can build on this document to specify the selection of the message parameters defined in this document to use and their values.
-Known applications that can benefit from this document would be, for example, profiles addressing group communication based on multicast {{RFC7390}}{{I-D.dijk-core-groupcomm-bis}} or publishing/subscribing {{I-D.ietf-core-coap-pubsub}} in ACE.
+Known applications that can benefit from this document would be, for example, those addressing group communication based on multicast {{RFC7390}}{{I-D.dijk-core-groupcomm-bis}} or publishing/subscribing {{I-D.ietf-core-coap-pubsub}} in ACE.

 If the application requires backward and forward security, updated keying material is generated and distributed to the group members (rekeying), when membership changes.
 A key management scheme performs the actual distribution of the updated keying material to the group.
 In particular, the key management scheme rekeys the current group members when a new node joins the group, and the remaining group members when a node leaves the group.
 This document provides a message format for group rekeying that allows to fulfill these requirements.
 Rekeying mechanisms can be based on {{RFC2093}}, {{RFC2094}} and {{RFC2627}}.